 "In cultures where women and girls have little privacy and men hold ultimate authority in the home, the digital world is another sphere for domestic control and abuse.
-In MENA countries such as Qatar, male quardianship practices facilitate, even encourage, digital control.
+In MENA countries such as Qatar, male guardianship practices facilitate, even encourage, digital control.
 Additionally, discovery of faith-related activity by families who are hostile to Christianity can be a persistent risk due to the exploitation of digital forms of monitoring and surveillance.
-Female secret believers may encounter high levels of control of their digital lives via surveillance apps, such as those designed for husbands to track and monitor their wives, and weekly or daily checks of the phones of the female members of households.
-For example, in Oman, it is very common for women and younger relatives to have their phones and social media regularly searched by family members.
-There have been reports that these invasive methods of monitoring have led to forms of selfcensorship, with women choosing to limit or avoid Christian materials in the home out of fear of being discovered and the severe consequences that could follow."49

-If Christian materials are discovered through this surveillance, the consequences for women can be horrific.
+Female secret believers may encounter high levels of control of their digital lives via surveillance apps, such as If Christian materials are discovered through this surveillance, the consequences for women can be horrific.
 Our research cites the following examples: